OneWinged-ShunKaido/SHOWBIZ/README.md

 # SHOWBIZ
-Use python &amp; SHOWBIZ (https://show-biz.net) api to download resources from showbiz project Useful in case nb or participants, creations or inspiration is needed (or any type of additional data)
+Use python &amp; SHOWBIZ (https://show-biz.net) api to download resources from showbiz project.

+Useful in case nb or participants, creations or inspiration is needed (or any type of additional data)

 Usage Example: